 The Maryland Wine Festival grows every year, with over 150 wines from a growing number of Maryland wineries.
 Peruse the artisan section to purchase unique goods, rock to the live music, and sample local cheeses.

 Sample from over 60 restaurants at the Taste of Bethesda food festival.
 Each October, Taste of Bethesda hosts five stages worth of live entertainment and over 40,000 attendees.
 The festival is held rain or shine, so make sure to come out!

 Get your first taste of fall at the Darlington Apple Festival in the town by the same name.
 Participate in the corn hole tournament, take a pony ride, or join a hay ride.
 Of course, you'll be able to shop for unique artisan crafts and indulge in delicious foods, too.

 Travel & Leisure magazine listed Oakland, Maryland, as “America’s Best Town for Fall Colors” a few years ago, making it a Maryland-must for festival lovers.
 Enjoy five full days of festivities, including multiple parades, concerts, art exhibits, and band competitions.
 The Autumn Glory Festival is one of the most famous in the state; make sure to check out what all the fuss is about.

 Are you 21 years old or older?
 If yes, then the Good Beer Festival is for you.
-Whether you’re a beer connoisseur, a light drinker, or don’t partake, the festival has something to offer.
-Try unlimited tastings of 80 different craft brews while you enjoy live music from multiple bands and games in the Sports Zone.
+Whether you're a beer connoisseur or a light drinker, the festival has something to offer.
+Try unlimited tastings of 100 different craft brews while you enjoy karaoke and games at the Pub.